-Sums are paid from the Fund in accordance with sections 4 and 6 of the Public Finance and Accountability (Scotland) Act 2000.
+Sums are paid from the SCF in accordance with sections 4 and 6 of the Public Finance and Accountability (Scotland) Act 2000.

 Those bodies that draw down funding from the Scottish Consolidated Fund, principally the Scottish Government, provide annual accounts reporting their stewardship of those funds.

 These accounts show the transactions for the services set out above.
-The receipts paid into the Fund during the year totalled £72,257 million with payments from the Fund of £72,339 million.
-Excluding receipts and payments in relation to the UK Contingencies Fund (see Foreword), receipts paid into the Fund were £49,199 million and payments from the Fund were £49,281 million.
-The effect of the resulting deficit of £82.6 million is to reduce the balance at the Government Banking Service by this amount to £205 million.
+The receipts paid into the SCF during the year totalled £50,511 million with payments from the Fund of £50,519 million.
+The effect of the resulting deficit of £8 million is to reduce the balance at the Government Banking Service by this amount to £197 million.

-The main receipts paid into Fund are funding from the Secretary of State for Scotland, and the Scottish Rate of Income Tax; the source of these receipts is the UK Consolidated Fund, and their maximum value is set by the cash requirement in the UK Main Estimates and any amendments to it.
-The main payments out of the Fund are the payments authorised by the Budget Acts and any amendments; the maximum value of these is set by the cash authorisation in the Scottish Budget Acts and any amendments to it.
-These decreased by £251 million and increased by £583 million respectively in 2021-22.
-The Performance Analysis section of the Financial Statements in the Scottish Government Consolidated Accounts provides an outline breakdown of the out-turn for the financial year compared to the Budget authorised by the Scottish Parliament, including any changes from the previous financial year.
+The main receipts paid into the SCF comprise funding from the Secretary of State for Scotland and the Scottish Income Tax; the source of these receipts is the UK Consolidated Fund, and their maximum value is set by the cash requirement in the UK Main Estimates and any amendments to it.
+The main payments out of the SCF are the payments authorised by the Budget Acts and any amendments; the maximum value of these is set by the cash authorisation in the Scottish Budget Acts and any amendments to it.
+The Performance Report section of the Financial Statements in the Scottish Government Consolidated Accounts provides a breakdown of the outturn for the financial year compared to the Budget authorised by the Scottish Parliament.

 Principal Accountable Officer